April-Yuen/Barcode-Virtual-Bartender/README.md

 ## How It's Made:

 I used The Cocktail DB API to fetch data through the use of promises.
-The fetch allowed me to avoid callback hell.
 Through the fetch function, I was able to input the path to the Cocktail DB API and return a promise to the response of that request.

-The user will enter in a drink they would like to make in the input, then we will make a fetch to the Cocktail DB API, which will return a response in json().
-Then I pass value I recieved from the Promise into my chain as the data object.
-Then I identify the various keys values I would like displayed on the DOM.
-Finally I am able to render the values on the DOM using Javascript, HTML, and CSS.
+The user will enter a drink they would like to make into the input, then a fetch is made to the Cocktail DB API, which will return a response in json().
+Then the value will be passed from the Promise into the .then as the data object.
+Through the data object, various keys and values can be identified.
+The values are rendered on the DOM using Javascript, HTML, and CSS.

 **Tech used:** HTML, CSS, JavaScript

 ## Optimizations

 If I had more time, I would fetch more information from the database and perhaps add another external API that includes videos of how to make the cocktails.
-The cocktail DB does not include videos on how to make the cocktails.
-Perhaps I could also add a list of drinks that can be made based on the type of alcohol and let the users choose I drink they would like to make.
+The Cocktail DB API does not include videos on how to make the cocktails.
+Perhaps I could also add a list of drinks that can be made based on the type of alcohol and let the users choose the drink they would like to make.

 ## Lessons Learned:

-I learned how to fetch data from APIs, render that data into the DOM, and also take input from users.
+I learned how to fetch data from APIs, render that data onto the DOM, and also take input from users.
 I also brushed up on my CSS skills.
-Being able to take the input from the user and return the requested data, was very rewarding.
+Being able to take the input from the user and return the requested data, was a rewarding experience.